slackapi/bolt-js/docs/_deployments/heroku.md

 **2. Add a Procfile**

 Every Heroku app uses a special file called `Procfile` that tells Heroku how to start your app.
+A Bolt Slack app will be started as a web server with a public web address.

-You can now create a new file called `Procfile` (without any extension) with the following code:
+Create a new file called `Procfile` (without any extension) in your app's root directory with the following code:

 ```yaml
 web: node app.js